cloudant-labs/graphdb-slate/source/index.md

 <div id="why_cloudant"></div>
 # Cloudant Basics

 If it's your first time here, scan this section before you scroll further.
-The API Reference, Client Libraries and Guides that follow assumes you know these things about Cloudant.
+The API Reference, Client Libraries and Guides that follow assume you know these things about Cloudant.

 ## JSON